Morel Mushroom Cream Sauce and Puff Pastry: The Second-Best Way to Eat Them (And Why That’s Still Divine)

 - Raise heat to medium and when the lemon juice has evaporated, add the splash of sherry

-- When the sherry has evaporated, lower heat to medium and stir in the cream
+- When the sherry has evaporated, lower heat to low medium and stir in the cream

-- Cook and stir with a spatula until it has thickened, and adjust the salt and pepper to taste.
+- Cook and stir with a spatula until it has thickened.
+Adjust the salt and pepper to taste.
 Set aside and keep warm

-- Plate the puff pastry squares, divide the mushrooms in cream sauce evenly over each portion and serve immediately while hot
+- Plate the baked puff pastry squares, divide the mushrooms in cream sauce evenly over each portion, garnish with dill weed and serve immediately while hot